 The training consists of diverse rotations in University affiliated hospitals and clinics.

 The primary objective of this program is to provide an intensive, integrated, clinically oriented educational experience in nuclear medicine.
 The program seeks to:

 In addition to clinical Nuclear Medicine residents are required to pursue a research project in each year of their residency.

-Training is conducted at the Buffalo General Hospital, the Veterans Administration Medical Center and Roswell Park Cancer Institute.
+Training is conducted at the Buffalo General Hospital, the Veterans Administration Medical Center and Roswell Park Comprehensive Cancer Center.

 The program has seven advanced SPECT cameras (four in site 1, three in site 2), three PET/CT scanners (two in site 1 and one in site 2), and two radionuclide generators (99mTc and 82Rb, in site 1).